Susan Page of USA Today criticized for hosting off-the-record event honoring Trump appointees

 Republican communications consultant Pam Stevens, who was reportedly “working to raise the brand of Verma,” is the longtime organizer of the social gatherings and sends out the invitations.

+Page and the other attendees at the mixer were not aware that Verma was a client of Stevens, according to people with knowledge of the situation who requested anonymity due to the sensitivity of the matter.

 The publication said that “PBS NewsHour” anchor Judy Woodruff, “CBS Evening News” anchor Norah O’Donnell, CBS News correspondent Rita Braver and NBC News chief foreign affairs correspondent Andrea Mitchell have hosted similar events in the past, which are considered to be off-the-record for reporting purposes and are held at either host’s homes or a restaurant.

-Page did not respond to requests for comment about her decision to host the event.
+(The January 2017 gathering hosted at Woodruff’s home was "to welcome Kellyanne Conway and Katie Walsh and the women of the Trump White House,” according to an invitation)

 The congressional investigation into Verma concluded that her consultants “charged CMS nearly $6 million for work that included boosting her public profile and personal brand, serving as her preferred communications advisers, arranging private meetings for her with media personalities and other high-profile individuals, and routinely traveling with her to events across the country.”